wso2/docs-ob-toolkit-berlin/en/docs/install-and-setup/setting-up-databases.md

     - `openbank_iskm_configdb`
     - `openbank_openbankingdb`

-2. If you are using the [Data Publishing](../learn/data-publishing.md) feature, create the following database as well:

-    - `openbank_ob_reporting_statsdb`

-3. According to your DBMS, place the compatible JDBC drivers in the following directories:
+2. According to your DBMS, place the compatible JDBC drivers in the following directories:

     - `<APIM_HOME>/repository/components/lib`
     - `<IS_HOME>/repository/components/lib`